 Industrialization has produced massive amounts of collateral waste material.
 Plastics, for example, are derivatives of petroleum-type products, and they do not naturally degrade easily.
 It’s been shown that plastic can persist for multiple decades.
 Plastic particles, called “nurdles,” have been found in the digestive tracts of krill, which are the ocean’s basic food source for most marine life.

-Industrial waste—which includes heavy metals such as lead, mercury, and cadmium, as well as the toxic dioxin compounds—is contaminating the underground water.
-The radioactive contamination following the 2011 earthquake and massive tsunami off the coast of Japan will likely render the Fukushima area uninhabitable perhaps for centuries.
+Industrial waste—which includes such heavy metals as lead, mercury, and cadmium, as well as toxic dioxin compounds—is contaminating underground water.
+Radioactive contamination following the 2011 earthquake and massive tsunami off the coast of Japan will likely render the Fukushima area uninhabitable, perhaps for centuries.
 The Chernobyl disaster in Ukraine in 1986 resulted in increases in thyroid and other cancers.
 Radioactive isotopes leached into the water are a form of silent yet lethal pollution.

-Outbreaks of disease frequently are related to viral and bacterial contamination by human and animal waste.
-The Blacksmith Institutes Technical Advisory Board3 reports that persons living in polluted regions may not have immediate health problems, but may later develop cancers, lung infections, and mental retardation.
+Outbreaks of disease are frequently related to viral and bacterial contamination by human and animal waste.
+The Blacksmith Institute Technical Advisory Board3 reports that persons living in polluted regions may not have immediate health problems, but may later develop cancers, lung infections, and mental retardation.